Inspiring Exploration and Discovery

 Our students love science

 - Most students take more than the three required courses during their time at Notre Dame.
-Some students graduate having taken five or even six high school science courses.
+Some students graduate having taken five or even six upper school science courses.

 - Many graduates choose college majors in the sciences or in health-related fields.